ChIDE icon ChIDE

 Abbreviations in ChIDE

-To use an abbreviation, type it and use the Expand Abbreviation command or the Ctrl+B key.
+To use an abbreviation, type it and use the Edit | Expand Abbreviation command or the Ctrl+B key.
 The abbreviation is replaced by an expansion defined in the Abbreviations file.
 You can open the Abbreviations file with a command in the Options menu and add abbreviations.

 Each line in the files looks like "abbreviation=expansion".

-The abbreviations names can have any character (except perhaps control chars, surely for CR and LF), including high Ascii chars (accented chars).
+The abbreviations names can have any character (except perhaps control chars, surely for CR and LF), including high ASCII chars (accented chars).

 Names have properties files limits: they cannot start with sharp (#) or space or tab (but can have spaces inside); and they cannot have '=' character inside.